vshantam/Sub-Clusture/README.md

-# Sub-Clusture
+# Sub Clusture Generation
-From the list of files, there are set of words ,  The task is to create subclustres for each file
+The task is to create subclustres from the clustured files.